Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 While some patients do experience brief, mild discomfort during a Pap smear, the procedure isn’t painful, and it’s over quickly.

 After collection, the cervical cells are placed on a slide for close examination under a microscope.
-To ensure accurate results and minimal wait time, the team at Abortion Care examines all Pap test cells in their on-site lab.
+To ensure accurate results and minimal wait time, the team at GYN Choices of Central Jersey examines all Pap test cells in their on-site lab.

-Having regular Pap tests is one of the most important steps you can take to prevent cervical cancer.
+Having regular Pap Smears is one of the most important steps you can take to prevent cervical cancer.
 They’re recommended every three years for women between the ages of 21 and 65.

 Starting at the age of 30, most women can choose between getting a Pap test every three years, or have a combined Pap/HPV test every five years.